keunlee/k8s-operators-over-ez/docs/01-00-introduction.md

 ## Operator Tooling & Resources

-### Frameworks to Help you Create Operators
+### Frameworks to Help you Create Operators (Not an Exhaustive List)

 - https://kudo.dev/
 - https://book.kubebuilder.io/
 - https://metacontroller.app/
 - https://github.com/operator-framework/getting-started
 - https://github.com/fabric8io/kubernetes-client
--

-For the entirety of this documentation, the author has decided to leverage Coreos's Operator SDK.
+For the entirety of this documentation, the author has decided to leverage Coreos's [Operator Framework](https://github.com/operator-framework).